Yowani Choctaw

-The Yowani Choctaw are band of Choctaw people who migrated from Mississippi to live in Louisiana, Texas, and Oklahoma.
+The Yowani Choctaw are a band of Choctaw people who migrated from Mississippi to live in Louisiana, Texas, and Oklahoma.
 In Oklahoma the Yowani are enrolled in the Caddo, Choctaw, and Chickasaw Nations.

+Background

-Yowani was also the name of a preremoval Choctaw village.
+Yowani was the name of a preremoval Choctaw village.
 When this area became part of the United States under the Louisiana Purchase in 1803, many of the resident Indian tribes wanted to emigrate to less hostile environs.
 Spain agreed to allow the Yowani and the Alabama-Coushatta to move to Spanish Texas.
 In 1824, after Mexico gained independence, a second group of Yowani received permission to establish villages in Texas.
 The Yowani gradually abandoned their original Mississippi homelands.
 By 1850 most Yowani had moved west and lived within the Chickasaw Nation in Indian Territory near present-day Ardmore and Marlow, Oklahoma, and in Rusk and Smith counties in east Texas.

 During the Texas Revolution in 1836, the Yowani were a party to a peace treaty with the new provisional government of Texas.
 Following Texas's independence and the creation of the Republic of Texas, relations between Indian tribes and English-speaking settlers deteriorated.
 Under President Mirabeau B. Lamar, the Texas Army drove most of the Cherokee out of Texas.
 A vigilante group attacked the Choctaw instead.
 The survivors split up, with most leaving Texas.

 Between 1840 and 1843, elements of the Mexican militia, led by Vicente Cordova, fought a guerrilla war against the Anglo settlers, using warriors from remnant groups of displaced tribes, primarily Cherokee but including some Yowani Choctaw.
 General Adrian Woll led the Mexican occupation of San Antonio in September 1842.
 Both Indian and Mexican regulars were involved in the defeat of the Dawson Expedition and the Battle of Salado Creek.
 The Mexican troops soon departed from Texas.